tezos/tezos-mirror/docs/user/key-management.rst

    tezos-client register key <mgr> as delegate with consensus key <key>

-There can be multiple pending updates: it is possile to have multiple pending consensus keys for multiple future cycles.
+There can be multiple pending updates: it is possible to have multiple pending consensus keys for multiple future cycles.
 A subsequent update within the same cycle takes precedences over the initial one.

 Baking With a Consensus Key